 - What are the possible side effects of treatment?

-- Am I a candidate for stem cell transplantation?
+- Am I a candidate for bone marrow transplantation?

 - Do I need a medicine to strengthen my bones?